welljj/bigbrainjobs_cdk/README.md

 Another tool used is `direnv` with the associated `.envrc` file in the project. `.envrc` contains environment variables for use during development, but should not be used on the production server.

+`nodejs` and `npm` are used within the Django project to compile static files.

 ## Production server
 CDK is designed to deploy to AWS.
 While there are many ways to deploy this application on AWS, this project uses a "simple and cheap" option since this is just a sample project:
 * A single EC2 instance with: